-How To Identify IP Address of Anonymous Trolls
+How To Identify IP Address of Internet Trolls

-We have an 80%-90% success rate for positively identifying IP addresses for anonymous internet users.
+We have an 80%-90% success rate for positively identifying IP addresses for anonymous internet users and internet trolls.
 In most cases we can gather much more evidence, leading to the positive identification of the individual behind unlawful or harassing internet activities.

 As long as your antagonist is anonymous, it is difficult to escape the 24/7 torment that comes through anonymous criminal and civil wrong doing via the internet.

 KNOWLEDGE IS POWER:

 Our cyber crimes investigators can positively identify IP address and capture other user data about the trolls who harass you, or interfere with your business.
 All methods are legal, admissible in court, and very compelling.
 Once identified, many trolls will often delete the offending material for fear of criminal or civil court action.
 If they persist, our work and evidence gathered can help you seek injunctive relief through litigation or criminal charges.

 Identify IP Address and Other User Data

 Digital evidence comes in many forms.
 The evidence can be encrypted, protected or otherwise hidden.
 We identify IP address and other user data from fake review authors, cyber stalkers and corporate leaks via FaceBook, Twitter, WhatsApp, SnapChat, and so on.

 -Defeating Proxy IP Servers (That’s right, we can ID trolls even when they are using Virtual Private Networks)

 Positively Identify Internet Trolls